 4. ka, double

-The Egyptians believed the ka was sustained by food and drink and for this reason offerings were presented to the dead; although it was the ka within the offerings that was consumed, not the physical things.
+The ka was sustained by food and drink and for this reason offerings were presented to the dead; although it was the ka within the offerings that was consumed, not the physical things.

 5. ba, personality

-The ba was everything that makes an individual unique.
-Inanimate objects could also have a ba, a character, and Old Kingdom pyramids were often called the ba of their owner.
+The ba was everything that makes a person who they were.
+Inanimate objects also had a ba, a character, and Old Kingdom pyramids were called the ba of their owner.

-The ba is the aspect of a person that would live after the body died, and is sometimes depicted as a human-headed bird flying out of the tomb to join with the ka in the afterlife.
+The ba is the aspect of a person that lives on after the body has died, depicted as a human-headed bird flying out of the tomb to join with the ka in the afterlife.

-The ba of the deceased may be depicted participating in life outside the tomb in non-corporeal form during the day, before returning at night to the mummy.
+The ba is sometimes depicted eating and drinking and carousing outside the tomb during the day, before returning at night to the mummy.

-The word baw, plural of ba, meant something similar to ‘impressiveness’, ‘power’ or ‘reputation’, particularly of a deity.
-When a deity intervened in human affairs, it was said that the baw of the deity were at work.
+The word baw, plural of ba, meant something like mana.
+When a god intervened in human affairs, it was the baw of the deity at work.

 6. jb, heart

 The jb was formed out of a drop of blood from the heart of the child’s mother, given at conception.
-It was the seat of emotion, thought, will and intention.
-When Egyptians said jb they meant the physical heart, not a metaphorical heart.
+When Egyptians said jb they meant the real, not the metaphorical, heart.

 The heart was key to the afterlife.
-It was essential to surviving death in the nether world, where it gave evidence for, or against, its possessor.
+It was essential to surviving death in the nether world, where it gave evidence for, or against, its bodily capsule.

-Like the physical body (ẖt), the heart was a part of judgement in the afterlife and it was to be preserved and stored within the mummified body, with a scarab carefully secured to the body to prevent it from telling tales.
+It was preserved and stored within the mummy, with a scarab secured to the body to prevent it from telling tales.

-It was examined by Anubis and other the deities during the weighing of the heart ceremony.
-If the heart weighed more than the feather of Maat (Justice, Rightness), it was consumed by the monster Ammit, and extinguished.
+It was weighed.
+If it was heavier than the feather of Maat, it would be consumed by the monster Ammit, and extinguished.